Date: Sun, 05 April 2020

 - Race Referee: Steve

-We rely on a volunteer committee of 18 members and countless volunteers on the day to put on each event, so please put your hand up to help keep these events going.
+We rely on a volunteer committee and countless volunteers on the day to put on each event, so please put your hand up to help keep these events going.
 To volunteer for this event, please click the button below and complete the form.
 All assistance is welcome.
 Thanks!

 Medal presentations will be shortly after the arrival of the 3rd placed male & female runner in each event.